Kitty Deal

 When they first learned about their upcoming transfer to Kodiak Island, Kitty wasn’t sure.

 “I actually started crying when Bill told me we had orders to a remote island in Alaska.
 I’d been in a fabulous job for two years.
 And then we got here and thought we’d do a short tour.
 Two years, you can do anything for two years.
-Then we gota star quilt here and people were great.
+Then we got here and people were great.
 Then we extended to four years, and then fought to get back here.”

 After 17 years here, “Kodiak is home.”